The grading system and associated grade points per whole-credit are as follows:

 student will receive the designation of CR.
 In place of the letter grade

-for credit-only at Hendrix must be outside the student’s major or minor.
+for credit-only at Hendrix must be outside the student’s major.

 maximum number of credit-only courses counted toward graduation will be